crossplane/crossplane/design/design-doc-composition.md

 modifying managed resources directly; they are instead expected to dynamically provision the managed resources they require by submitting a resource claim.
-Crossplane provides claim kinds for common, widely supported resource variants like `kind: MySQLInstance` and `kind: KubernetesCluster`.
-There is a one-to-one relationship between claims and the managed resources they bind to; a `kind:
+Crossplane provides claim kinds for common, widely supported resource variants like `MySQLInstance` and `KubernetesCluster`.
+There is a one-to-one relationship between claims and the managed resources they bind to; a `KubernetesCluster` claim binds to exactly one `GKECluster` managed resource.
+However, a solitary resource is often not particularly useful without supporting infrastructure, for
-KubernetesCluster` claim binds to exactly one `kind: GKECluster` managed resource.
-However, a solitary resource is often not particularly useful without supporting infrastructure, for example:
+example:

 * An RDS instance may be inaccessible without a security group.
 * An Azure SQL instance may be inaccessible without a virtual network rule.